I'm the guy who had been burning way earlier it became trending.

 My assumption is that depression doesn't happen by itself.
 One should have some predisposition that must be triggered by other circumstances.

 I've tried to figure out the origins and remember times when I was not experiencing any kind of depression signs.
-I've tried to remember and make up a timeline for almost last 10 years with all possible triggers.
+I've tried to remember and make up a timeline for almost the last 10 years with all possible triggers.

 Harry Potter: the Junior Burnout Developer and Crunch-driven methodologies.